 Travel insurance is valid from the date specified in the insurance contract.
 You are therefore insured if you take out a policy on short notice.
 But please note that events that happened or were apparent before you took out the insurance or booked your trip are not insured.
 Special rules apply to the chronically ill.

 There are some countries you may travel to where you will not be adequately insured under Switzerland's compulsory health insurance.
 Although basic insurance also covers emergency treatments abroad, the benefits are limited: it pays up to twice the rates applicable for your canton of residence for a specific treatment.
 The insured must pay for anything above this level.
 The same also applies to accident insurance.
 The US, Canada, Australia, New Zealand and Japan are some of the countries with particularly high health costs.
 Here a harmless incident can become a financial fiasco.
-For this reason, many insurers offer international health insurance which is supplementary accident and health insurance specifically for travel abroad, the duration of which can be chosen.
+For this reason, AXA, for example, offers international health insurance which is supplementary accident and health insurance specifically for travel abroad, the duration of which can be chosen.

 If you're planning special high-risk activities for your round-the-world trip, check whether your insurance makes specific exclusions .
 For instance, some high-risk types of sporthave to have special insurance depending on the provider, such as downhill biking, snow rafting, high-altitude hiking over 5,000 meters or deep-sea diving below 40 meters.